 We invite your students to participate in the annual Environmental Pathways statewide poster and poetry/prose exhibit.
-The theme of the 2016 event is W.A.T.E.R. - What a True Environmental Resource!
-How will you conserve and protect it? focusing on the importance of conserving and protecting water, including drinking water and storm water; both individually and as a community.
+The theme of the 2017 event is How Can You Reduce Your Waste to Save Our Space? focusing on the importance of reducing waste (through means of reducing, reusing, recycling and composting, etc.) that contributes to our landfills.

 We believe that the creation of posters and written works gives your students an opportunity to express and share, on a deeper and more personal level, what they have learned.
 The student exhibit also draws attention to environmental issues.